 “By the early 1790s McFadden Station visitor Robert Moore stopped for a few days, scouting for a settlement site for his family.
 He built a cabin where the Mariah Moore building stands on State Street and 8th Avenue, close to Big Spring.
 The spring once ran through Spring Alley, located behind the Main Street businesses.

-“About 2 miles east of Bowling Green on top of a bluff overlooking Drakes Creek at Chapman’s Bridge (now known as Middle Bridge) is a smaller cemetery where lies the remains of the first child born in Southern Kentucky.
-The cemetery is bordered by a waist-high stone wall and woven wire fence.
+“About 2 miles east of Bowling Green on top of a bluff overlooking Drakes Creek at Chapman’s Bridge (now known as Middle Bridge) is a small family burial site, bordered by a waist-high stone wall and woven wire fence.
 Inside the crumbling stone wall are some 8 or 10 weather-beaten monuments shaded by several cedar trees (and so much more today!
 GL) On one of the stones is engraved the following:

 Born Oct.
 25, 1791